am-aakash/am-aakash/README.md

 ## I'm a Student

-- 🔭 Pirsuing B.Tech in ECE from LNCT, Bhopal
+- 🔭 B.Tech ECE Final year at LNCT, Bhopal
-- 🌱 I’m currently learning NodeJs and Flutter
+- 🌱 I’m currently working on NodeJs and Flutter
-- 🥅 2022 Goals: Learn, Learn and Learn

 ## TechStack